The TGSF Offers Grants to Outside Non-Profits

 If your non-profit organization has a project that addresses a need in American steeplechasing, you are invited to apply for financial assistance through the TGSF grant-making program.

 We invite proposals central to the work of the Temple Gwathmey Steeplechase Foundation:

 • Encouraging discourse about critical issues related to steelechasing;

 • Enhancing the safety, fairness, quality, and popularity of the sport;

 • Developing and expanding the pool of owner, trainers, riders, and officials;

 • Providing educational opportunities for horsemen and the public;

 • Nurturing the traditions and the advancement of American steeplechasing and the

 spirit of amateurism.

-In the past three years the NSF has given the following grants:
+In the past three years the TGSF has given the following grants: